 For now, these tax changes are only set to remain in effect until December 31, 2025.
 So to take advantage of these incentives, people will need to start going back to work this summer.
 This tax incentive is basically rendered useless while you're unemployed (and over 30 million people currently are).

 But it's important to point out that the CARES Act has also temporarily suspended payments and interest on federal student loans.
-The pause on payments will remain in effect for 6 months (September 2020).
+The pause on payments will remain in effect until January 31, 2021.

 Federal student loan borrowers can take advantage of the pause in payments until September when they'll hopefully be in a position to advantage of the tax-free employer student loan assistance from October - December.